nt-williams/p8105_final_report/p8105_final_report.md

                            "Finger Lakes Donor Recovery Network"))
 ```

 Extra county level data came from Area Health Resources Files (AHRF).
 AHRF data collects healthcare related information and demographics at the county level for every county in the United States.
 Specific variables were chosen from AHRF to be included in this analysis.
-AHRF data is provided as a SAS datafile with un-informative variable names for over 3000 variables; as such, extracting specific variables presented a challenge.
+AHRF data is provided as a SAS data-file with un-informative variable names for over 3000 variables; as such, extracting specific variables presented a challenge.
 Variables labels in SAS are recorded as a variable attribute in R. The following code was used to extract the specific variables used in our analyses.

 ``` r
 # pulling in ahrf data